Sunday 21 April 2024

 Sadly, although he managed to reach the mainland, Briscoe was killed when the aircraft came down.
 He was a Typhoon pilot who died in action in Normandy on a mission clearly connected to D-Day, and he was buried in Normandy at the Commonwealth war cemetery at Bayeux, yet his name is not listed among the 182 Squadron pilots commemorated on the Typhoon memorial at Noyers Bocage.
 This apparently resulted from the decision only to include casualties on the memorial that occurred after 1 May 1944.
 The cause of Briscoe’s engine failure could not be established for certain, but he was probably hit by flak.
 Back at Hurn, Henry’s Typhoon was found to have sustained minor flak damage, and several other pilots reported seeing anti-aircraft fire over the target area.

-Boulogne, November 1943: occupied flak positions are
+Boulogne, November 1943: note the flak positions on the

 The railway and road bridges at Baupte on 9 May 1944: the